( ⇪ Classes )

 Knowledge Devotion: You gain the Knowledge Devotion feat as a bonus feat at 6th level.

-Potion Mastery (Ex): At 13th level, when you craft a potion, you determine its caster level for crafting normally (including the benefits of Magical Artisan), but after it’s completed its actual caster level may be set as up to double the caster level from crafting (max CL 20).
+Potion Mastery (Ex): At 11th level, when you craft a potion, you determine its caster level for crafting normally (including the benefits of Magical Artisan), but after it’s completed its actual caster level may be set as up to three levels higher from crafting (max CL 20).

 Witch Spell List